1 Company Overview

 11 Borrowing Cost

 Borrowing costs that are directly attributable to the acquisition, construction or production of the qualifying assets are capitalised as part of the cost of such assets.
-A qualifying asset is one that necessarily takes substantial period of time to get ready for intended use.
+A qualifying asset is one hat necessarily takes substantial period of time to get ready for intended use.
 All other borrowing costs are charged to the statement of profit and loss.

 12 Foreign Currency Transactions

-13 Taxes on income i Current Tax:
+13 Taxes on income

-Company has recognised Deferred tax asset on losses only to the extent of deferred tax liability brought forward from earlier years.
-Company has not recognised Deferred Tax Asset on the basis of AS -22 as management does not have reasonable certainty of it getting netted off.
+Deferred tax liabilities are recognised for all taxable timing differences.
+Deferred tax assets are recognised and carried forward only to he extent hat here is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.
+Company has recognised Deferred tax asset on losses only to he extent of deferred tax liability brought forward from earlier years.
+Company has not recognised Deferred Tax Asset on he basis of AS -22 as management does not have reasonable certainty of it getting netted off.

 14 Earnings per share